Our Complete Packing List For India: Everything You Need For An Epic First Trip.

 There is nothing in particular to mention for toiletries aside from the above train-riding toiletry kit.

-Just pack the basics and make sure you have a small toiletry case that is accessible for the overnight train and/or a toothbrush for our camel safari in the desert…
+Just pack the basics and make sure you have a small toiletry case that is accessible for the overnight train and a toothbrush for your Camel Safari in the desert.

 • Toothbrush